ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

     Notice how the command outputs all sorts of information from the system: different temperature measurements from different adapters and interfaces, the speed of the fans present in my host and also some voltage information.
 Also see how the command has printed `ALARM` on several lines, which are warnings of things the command is finding odd.
 Since my computer is working fine, this is more probably a question of configuring the command so it evaluates the values properly.
 Also, as you may imagine, the output of this command will be quite different in your machine.

-#### **The Stress Terminal UI: s-tui**
+#### The Stress Terminal UI: s-tui

-The Stress Terminal UI, or just `s-tui`, is a command that gives you a much more graphical vision of the current performance of your hardware.
+The _Stress Terminal UI_, or just `s-tui`, is a command that gives you a much more graphical vision of the current performance of your hardware.
 To get it, just install its package with `apt`.

 ~~~bash
 $ apt install -y s-tui